The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 The best world festivals can be the top way of experiencing somewhere new.
-At a festival you get to sample the local cultural traditions in one place, you can mingle with the locals, and see their twist on festival fun.
+Go to a world festival and you get to sample the local cultural traditions in one place, you can mingle with the locals, and see their twist on festival fun.

 Festivals don’t all have to be welly-wearing, rain dodging affairs – and you can actually learn a lot from going to different festivals around the world.